pmkrishna09/Data-Transmission-Model-for-Underwater-Communication-using-Li-Fi-Technology/README.md

 **Li-Fi: Sending More Than Just Light Underwater** Li-Fi isn't just for high-speed data in air!
 This technology can also be a game-changer for underwater communication.
 Let's see how it transmits different types of information:

+--
 **TEXT TRANSMISSION:**

 Text Chat Under the Waves: Text messages can travel underwater with Li-Fi.
 First, the text is converted into a digital format, like a series of ones and zeros.
 Then, these digital bits are encoded by rapidly changing the intensity of light pulses from LEDs.
 Special sensors called photodiodes pick up these light variations at the receiving end, converting them back into digital information, allowing divers or underwater devices to exchange clear text messages.

+--
 **AUDIO TRANSMISSION:**

 Underwater Conversations: Li-Fi can even transmit voices!
 Similar to text, the sound is first converted into a digital signal.
 Then, this digital information is used to control how bright the transmitted light beam becomes.
 By decoding these variations in light intensity, Li-Fi allows for clear voice communication between divers or underwater equipment.

+--
 **IMAGE TRANSMISSION:**

 Seeing the Underwater World with Li-Fi: Imagine sending images and videos underwater!
 Li-Fi makes it possible.
 An image is divided into tiny squares called pixels, and each pixel's color information is used to create unique light pulses.
 Videos are simply a collection of images shown very quickly, so Li-Fi transmits them by breaking them down into individual frames and sending them one after another.
 At the receiving end, the information is reassembled, allowing for the reconstruction of clear images and videos.

+---

-## For real-time industrial Marine Applications
+## ⚡📈For real-time industrial Marine Applications ⚓
 Industrial marine applications require data transfer over long distances (several meters to kilometers).
 Regular LEDs may work for small-scale lab models, but high-power LEDs or lasers are required for real-world deployment.
 Collimated laser beams (focused light) reduce scattering and increase transmission range.